-Late in the Evening 2019
+Late in the Evening 2020

-Currently in the making the Late in the Evening series carries on my exploration of the garment as receptacle of experiences and a mirror of ones inner realm.
+The Late in the Evening series carries on my exploration of the garment as receptacle of experiences and a mirror of ones inner realm.
 In this work each piece takes the form of an imagined whimsically stylised outer garment, as donned by a woman waiting for her carriage to arrive, as she stands protected from the elements.

 Umrao is named after famed 19th century Lucknow courtesan Umrao Jaan, whose account was the first ever Urdu November published in 1899, written by Mirza Hadi Ruzwa.
 The form and surface of Umrao seeks to communicate the dynamism and expressionism of Indian dance forms, which combine movement of the body and feet together with facial expression to mesmerise audiences.